bruceravel/demeter/documentation/Athena/intro.rst

 bar in any program.
 Much of the functionality in :demeter:`athena` is accessed through those menus.

-The largest part is the main window, highlighted in the picture above with a red border.
-The red border does not happen in the real program -- it's there simply to clarify this discussion.
+The largest part is the main window, the region with all the controls greyed out in :numref:`Fig. %s <fig-athenamain>`.
 The main window is divided into six parts.
 The top box identifies the file name of the current `project file <output/project.html>`__.
 Below that, are various parameters identifying the current data group.

 The next three boxes are used to define the parameters associated with normalization and background removal, forward Fourier transforms, and